-The nomination of the Directors is as per Articles 29 to 34 of the Bank's Articles of Association and also in accordance with CBO, CMA, Ministry of Commerce and Industry ("MOCI") and MSM regulations.
-The ENRC reviews the appropriate skills and characters required of the Board Members and recommends suitable names to the shareholders for election.
+The nomination of Directors is as per Articles 29 to 34 of the Bank's Articles of Association and also in accordance with CBO, CMA, Ministry of Commerce and Industry (MOCI) CCL and MSM regulations.
+The Executive, Nomination and Remuneration Committee (ENRC) reviews the appropriate skills and characters required of the Board members and recommends suitable names to the shareholders for election.
 Shareholders retain the power to elect any candidate to the Board irrespective of whether the candidate is recommended by the Board or otherwise.